afbarnard/go-lbfgsb/README.md

 Features
 --------

-Go L-BFGS-B is version 0.0.1.
+Go L-BFGS-B is version 0.1.0.

-This software is in the early development stages, but should have a useful, stable, released package pretty quickly.
+This software is young, but has already been useful and reliable in a machine learning application.

 * Simple API allowing Go programs to easily do efficient, accurate optimization.
 You only need to provide functions (or an object) that